Elihu Phillips: Wisconsin career

-In 1852, he and his brother moved west to Fond du Lac County, Wisconsin, and settled on farms in the town of Empire.
+In 1852, he and his brother, Lyman, moved west to Fond du Lac County, Wisconsin, and settled on farms in the town of Empire.
 Phillips tended to his farms for about 15 years, then moved his main residence into the city of Fond du Lac, and left his farms in the hands of tenants for the rest of his life.

 He quickly became involved in politics with the Republican Party, after it was created in 1854, and was elected president of the Fond du Lac County Republican convention in 1855.
 In 1859, he was nearly nominated for Lieutenant Governor of Wisconsin at the Republican state convention.
 He led in the first two rounds of balloting, falling 8 votes short of a majority in both votes.
 In the third round, Butler Noble overtook Phillips and secured the nomination.
 Phillips subsequently received the Republican nomination for Wisconsin Senate in the 20th Senate district, which then comprised just his home county of Fond du Lac.
 He defeated Democrat D. E. Hoskins in the general election and went on to serve in the 1860 and 1861 legislative sessions.

-He did not run for re-election in 1861, and was subsequently appointed provost marshal of the Fond du Lac district under the Enrollment Act, in the midst of the American Civil War.
-Among Wisconsin districts, Phillips had an outstanding record at enrolling volunteers and conscripts for the Union Army.
+Around 1860, his hearing began to fail, and he began withdrawing from public life.
+He did not run for re-election to the State Senate in 1861, but was subsequently appointed Provost Marshal of the Fond du Lac district under the Enrollment Act, in the midst of the American Civil War.
+Among Wisconsin districts, Phillips had an outstanding record of enrolling volunteers and conscripts for the Union Army.